“No one should have to deal with grief alone.”

 Additionally, we have received funding from the New York Life Foundation and to provide community-based support to children in Savannah/Chatham County affected by violence and homicide.
 Call us if you need that kind of help for a child you know, or if you are interested in training to be a neighborhood-based bereavement volunteer for this “We the Living” program.

 Effingham County residents can access bereavement support in Rincon by calling counselor Barbara Moss at 912-629-1089.
-Barbara holds office hours (by appointment) on Monday and Tuesday of each week in the United Way’s Effingham Service Center, located at 711 Zitterour Drive in Rincon.
+Barbara holds office hours (by appointment) each week in the United Way’s Effingham Service Center, located at 711 Zitterour Drive in Rincon.

 Our services are funded through generous donations from the community and are delivered free of charge.

 Support is just a phone call away.

 Please call 912.303.9442 to directly reach Full Circle’s staff and learn more about: